The following admission requirements are applicable to all graduate programs at the University of Windsor.

 Once you have submitted your online application you will be emailed with instructions on how to upload your documents.

-At that point, you are only required to upload unofficial transcripts of all postsecondary schools attended and the transcript legends.
+At that point, you are only required to upload unofficial transcripts, including the grading scale or transcript legend, of all postsecondary schools attended.

 Only those applicants who receive an offer of admission will be required to submit official paper copies of their transcripts.